The ambition of progressive policing

 A group of people in one place are a team, right?
 In a team that has never really become a team but has remained a delivery function (order receivership, like in a warehouse) we can end up with what people have called echo chambers, where a self-serving reinforcing, amplifying and uncritical bias can lead to additional stage of Bruce Tuckman’s (1965) team model: forming, storming, norming, performing and then dorming (Webber, 2017).

 The whole point of having a team is to allow its members to contribute.
 If you have one head, one thinker, and simply a series of human ‘limbs’ to enact directives, the chances are an opposing team that pitches its whole resource will, in the long game, outwit you.
+That includes the diversity, as Jackson et al (2014) point out, in supporting the various styles involved in creativity and, pragmatically, as Govindarajan and Trimble (2010) point out factoring in the teamwork logistics of actually executing ideas, as well.

 Of course, as Seddon (2005) notes, there is a time and place for adaptive leadership styles and sometimes direction is needed.
 But in policing there is too much direction in my view, and even then, there is a pretence that much supervisory direction is anything more than ritualistic.